Table of contents

-The first key to managing your salon’s finances is understanding how much it costs to start a salon.
+The first key to managing your salon’s finances is to understand how much it costs to start a salon.
 Here we break down your costs into the five different categories you should think about when starting a salon.

 How Much Does It Cost to Start a Salon?

-Dissecting salon startup costs is essential when starting your business, and it can help you save money in the long run.
+Dissecting salon startup costs is important when starting your business, and it can help you save money in the long run.

-Five main areas influence the startup cost of your salon:
+There are five main areas that influence the startup cost of your salon:

 - General business licenses

 - Building costs